mdejanon/CIT-120/README.md

 A painting company has determined that for every 115 square feet of wall space, one gallon of paint and eight hours of labor will be required.
 The company charged $20.00 per hour for labor.
 Design a modular program that asks the user to enter the square feet of wall space to be painted and the price of the paint per gallon.
 The program should display the following data:

-•	The number of gallons of paint required
+•	The number of gallons of paint required<br />

-•	The hours of labor required
+•	The hours of labor required<br />

-•	The cost of the paint
+•	The cost of the paint<br />

-•	The labor charges
+•	The labor charges<br />

-•	The total cost of the paint job
+•	The total cost of the paint job<br />

 ===========================================================================